Mechanically concealed holes: Continuum elasticity solution

 Interestingly, mechanical concealment would also be possible in the reverse situation of $\nu^\mathrm{i} > \nu^\mathrm{o}$ for a hard incompressible elastomeric shell surrounding a hole in a soft compressible solid, as long as the shell is not substantially softer than the surrounding solid, $\mu^\mathrm{i}\lessapprox\mu^\mathrm{o}$.
 This statement applies irrespectively of the absolute values of $\nu^\mathrm{\{i,o\}}$, see the blue dash-dotted lines in Fig.~\ref{fig:b}.
 Yet, mechanical concealment of the hole is only achieved at elevated thicknesses of the shell ($5 < b/a < 15$).

 Thus, where possible, selecting most beneficial materials provides advantages.
 Leveraging the existence of various unconventional materials, one may even opt for materials of near-zero or negative Poisson ratios \cite{soman2012three, jiang2014negative, yu2017negative, liu2018soft, lee2019auxetic, gaal2020new, gao2024strain} to achieve advanced mechanical shielding.
+For instance, graphene monolayers can be rendered auxetic by including holes and patterned defects \cite{grima2015tailoring, grima2018giant}.
 However, once a choice is made or the materials are determined by other factors, then still for many practical material combinations the strategy of simply adjusting the thickness of the shell provides an effective, realizable way for mechanical concealment.
+We recall that we assumed uniform imposed deformations in the presence of one hole.
+Confining ourselves to linear elasticity theory, the solution for several holes can simply be superimposed.
+However, we neglect in this framework their mutual interactions by surrounding deformations induced by the holes.
+Therefore, our approach is currently confined to low densities of noninteracting holes to remain quantitative.